ucdavisdatalab/workshop_ucdh_onboarding/chapters/index.md

 After completing this workshop, learners should be able to:

 * Enroll in and complete CITI training
+* Request permissions and services from the UCDH ServiceNow catalog
+* Connect to the UCDH VPN
 * Identify UCDH computing resources compatible with the specific security and privacy requirements for their data and research
-* Request new services from the UCDH ServiceNow catalog
-* Connect to the UCDH VPN
+* Store data in the secure environments provided by UCDH
 * Request and connect to a virtual machine using ACE
-* Store data in the secure environments provided by UCDH
 :::